 This is a Boost feature and currently not enabled by default.
 Contact us if you'd like to try it!

 It's possible to set your tour to start when an element on your page is clicked.
-Perhaps you have some button in your page that you want to use.
+Perhaps you have a button in your page that you want to use.

-All you need to do is to target the page element you want - with a CSS selector.
-A selector can look like this, for example:
+All you need to do is to target the page element you want using a CSS selector.
+As an example, this is what a selector can look like:

 #quick-actions > li:nth-child(1).

 The easiest way to find the CSS selector of an HTML element is with our editor, which we also go over in this article.